 2. Find a nature oasis in the city

 Nature heals – during cooler periods of the day, early morning or late afternoon/evening, go for a walk in some of the green areas of your city.
-It would be great if those were with some rivers or lakes, or at least maybe some parks with fountains as the water cools the air and brings some freshness to it.
-A bit of movement, exercise, and fresh air will also do you well so it is the perfect thing to do at the beginning and the end of each day.
+It would be great if those had some rivers or lakes, or at least maybe some parks with fountains as the water cools the air and brings some freshness to it.
+A bit of movement, exercise, and fresh air will also do you well, so it is the perfect thing to do at the beginning and the end of each day.

 3. Go swimming

-Whether it is a river, lake or a swimming pool in your neighborhood, find a place to swim in the city – this will most definitely help you survive the summer heatwave.
-In addition, the exercise will do you good and you may meet some interesting people who, just like you, are stuck in the city for the moment – maybe you can even arrange some drinks and some friendships could come out of it.
+Whether it is a river, lake or a swimming pool in your neighbourhood, find a place to swim in the city – this will most definitely help you survive the summer heatwave.
+In addition, exercise will do you good and you may meet some interesting people who, just like you, are stuck in the city for the moment – maybe you can even arrange some drinks and some friendships could come out of it.

 4. Eat well

 You will want to eat well during the summer heatwave, using food to get enough vitamins and minerals to endure the heat.
 Try to eat lighter food like lots of veggies with fish and of course, make sure you have lots of fruits.
 Take advantage of the perks of the summer and enjoy seasonal fruits and vegetables – like watermelon which is perfect for both hunger and thirst.

 Whether you live in a flat or in a house, with or without a terrace or garden, make sure you use your space in the best possible way.
 Observe where you have the most sun during the day and which parts are in the shade where you can relax or work better.
 It can get tough to stay all day with the air conditioning so it’s good you use all the space you can and even decorate it summer-style with some lights and plants – it will make spending time more enjoyable in such space.